Mission-KI/LP-EDC-Plugin/README.md

 ## ToDos

-- Proper error handling for Dataplane operations
+- Add tests
-- Persistence: store edps job information
+- Support for other transfer types
-- Add job status route to mock server
+- Use job infos from request rather than currently used test data
-- Javadoc
+- Add routes for dataplane results (POST and GET)